cubexch/gitbook/cube-fees.md

 using the lot sizes from the source markets providing the implied liquidity.

 Unlike the Trading Fee, the Implied Match Fee is calculated per-order rather than per-fill.
-The fee is based entirely on the prices and quantities executed, i.e. the number of fills in the match does not affect the amount of the fee.
+The amount is based on the prices and quantities executed, as well as the relationship between the lot sizes in the different markets, i.e. the number of fills in the match does not affect the amount of the fee.

 See the [documentation on Implied Matching](./implied-matching.md#ImpliedMatchFee) for a detailed desciption.